-Two protection methods, hardware- and software-controlled, are provided for protection against inadvertent or erroneous program and erase cycles.
-The software-controlled method uses software commands to enable and disable sector protection; the hardware-controlled method uses the Write Protect (WP) pin.
-The selection of which sectors to be protected or unprotected is specified in the Nonvolatile Sector Protection Register.
-Check the Status Register to see whether or not sector protection has been enabled by either method.
+Two protection methods, hardware and software controlled, are provided for protection against inadvertent or erroneous program and erase cycles.
+The software controlled method relies on the use of software commands to enable and disable sector protection while the hardware controlled method employs the use of the Write Protect (WP) pin.
+The selection of which sectors that are to be protected or unprotected against program and erase operations is specified in the Nonvolatile Sector Protection Register.
+The status of whether or not sector protection has been enabled or disabled by either the software or the hardware controlled methods can be determined by checking the Status Register.